 Hiring the right property manager is incredibly important.
 This individual has to be trustworthy, responsible, and honest.
-Otherwise there’s potential for theft and improper management of your properties.
+Otherwise, there’s potential for theft and improper management of your properties.
 This could lead you to spend lots of money down the line to repair damage done to your property that your property manager didn’t take care of, deal with tenants’ needs that you don’t have time for, deal with the consequences of theft, or even go through the process of hiring another property manager.
-In hiring an initial property manager, it’s important to take the necessary steps to make sure they’re the right fit for you.
+In hiring an initial property manager, it’s important to take the necessary steps to ensure they’re the right fit for you.

 Ask For Recommendations